danielsaidi/website_danielsaidi/collections/_posts/2022/2022-07-01-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 }
 ```

-Let's also adjust the `RichTextEditor` and `RichTextCoordinator` to require a rich text context:
+Let's then adjust the `RichTextEditor` and `RichTextCoordinator` to require such a context:

 ```swift
 public struct RichTextEditor: ViewRepresentable {